Configure eNegotiate

 To configure an external eNegotiate phase, follow the below steps:

-- Navigate to the workflow and click on the phase to edit it.
+- Navigate to the workflow and click on the relevant phase to edit it.

-- Click the Form Access section then select the Vendor eNegotiate checkbox.
-Changes are saved automatically.
+- From Form Access, select the Vendor eNegotiate checkbox.

-- From Auto-assign card owner by, select an individual phase owner (for example Contract Owner or First Vendor User).
+- Under Auto-assign card owner by, select a phase owner (for example Contract Owner or First Vendor User).

 - This must be an individual user because the notification email contains unique submit/approve/reject action links.
 Sending these to multiple people could lead to confusion with contradicting document revisions.

-- From the Notifications section, enable the email notification toggle for the Card Owner.
+- From Notifications, enable the email notification toggle for the Card Owner.
 Click the pencil icon to ensure that the Button Type is set to eNegotiate.

-- From the Approval section, select the Enabled radio button.
-(This can be omitted if you need the Vendor to upload a revised version, and don't want them to proceed without providing an updated contract version).
+- From Approval, select the Enabled radio button.
+You can leave this disabled if you expect the vendor to upload a revised version, and want to prevent them from proceeding without submitting an updated contract.

-- From the Actions section, select the Submit Contract Draft checkbox.
+- From Actions, select the Submit Contract Draft checkbox.

-- If required, select the Email - Submit & Approval Only checkbox to remove the ability for Vendor Users to reject a draft, meaning they will only be able to Submit a new version or Accept the latest version.
+- If required, select the Email - Submit & Approval Only checkbox to remove the ability for vendors to reject a draft, meaning they will only be able to Submit a new version or Accept the latest version.

 - Configure the transitions from the phase based on the draft actions taken: